detrout/woldlab-rna-seq/docs/overview.rst

 advantages over what is possible with `cromwell`_'s WDL workflow language.

+A later round of experiments led to trying the `snakemake`_ workflow engine.
+Those processing pipelines are found in the workflows directory.

-We have primarily used this software to process Illumina style short reads ranging from 30 to 150 bases in either single or paired end formats.
+These pipelines are primarily intended to process Illumina style short reads ranging from 30 to 150 bases in either single or paired end formats.
 Our fragment sizes are greater than 200 base pairs and typically range between 300 to 500 base pairs.

-The name "long" is a historical artifact of ENCODE3, where the pipeline was long when compared to a different protocol designed to work with sub 200 base pair fragments.

 The default pipeline provided by this package is not appropriate for processing full length RNA reads such as those produced by the Pacifc Biosystems Sequel or the Oxford Nanopore MinION.

-In addition, as time has progressed, we have added a few additional quality control metrics to this pipeline after the ENCODE 3 development was completed.
+In addition, as time has progressed, we have added a few additional quality control metrics to this pipeline after the ENCODE 4 development was completed.

 Workflow